Collin County, Texas

-Collin County is located in the U.S. state of Texas.
+Collin County is a county in the northern part of the U.S. state of Texas.
 It is part of the Dallas-Fort Worth-Arlington metropolitan statistical area, and a small portion of the city of Dallas is in the county.
-At the 2020 United States census, the county's population is 1,064,465, making it the sixth-most populous county in Texas and the 43rd-largest county by population in the United States.
+At the 2020 United States census, the county's population was 1,064,465, making it Texas's sixth-most populous county and the 43rd-largest county by population in the United States.
 Its county seat is McKinney.

 History

-Both the county and the county seat were named after Collin McKinney (1766-1861), one of the five men who drafted the Texas Declaration of Independence and the oldest of the 59 men who signed it.
+Native Americans around Collin County and North Texas included the Caddo, Comanche, Cherokee, Delaware, Kickapoo, and Tonkawa.
+Several Native American sites have been found, including around Lavon Lake and Sister Grove Creek.
+Both the county and the county seat were named after Collin McKinney (1766–1861), one of the five men who drafted the Texas Declaration of Independence and the oldest of the 59 men who signed it.

+Civil War

+Like many counties in North Texas, Collin County voted against secession from the United States.
+This is mainly due to the relatively weak hold of slavery in Collin County and the influence of James W. Throckmorton, who had represented Collin County in both the Texas Senate and the Texas House of Representatives.
+Nonetheless, Collin County sent men to fight for the Confederacy with Throckmorton leading his own company of mounted riflemen.

 Geography

 According to the U.S. Census Bureau, the county has an area of 886 sqmi, of which 841 sqmi is land and 45 sqmi (5.1%) is covered by water.